pagkly/Zed/Investopedia3/Why Leveraged Leases Matter.md

 Why Leveraged Leases Matter
 ## What Is a Leveraged Lease?

-A leveraged lease is a [lease](https://www.investopedia.com/terms/l/lease.asp) agreement that is financed through the [lessor](https://www.investopedia.com/terms/l/lessor.asp) with help from a third-party [financial institution](https://www.investopedia.com/terms/f/financialinstitution.asp).
-In a leveraged lease, an [asset](https://www.investopedia.com/ask/answers/12/what-is-an-asset.asp) is rented with borrowed funds.
+A leveraged lease is a [lease](https://www.investopedia.com/terms/l/lease.asp) agreement that is financed through the [lessor](https://www.investopedia.com/terms/l/lessor.asp) with help from a third-party [[financial institution]](https://www.investopedia.com/terms/f/financialinstitution.asp).
+In a leveraged lease, an [[asset]](https://www.investopedia.com/ask/answers/12/what-is-an-asset.asp) is rented with borrowed funds.

 ## Understanding Leveraged Leases

 Leveraged leases are most often used in the renting of assets planned for short-term use.
 Assets like cars, trucks, construction vehicles and business equipment are typically all available through the option of leveraged leasing.
 Leasing in general means a company or individual will be renting an asset.

 Leasing any type of asset gives an entity the right to use the asset for a short-term.
-In general, the entity is only renting the asset although many [leveraged leases](https://www.investopedia.com/articles/investing/080113/understanding-leverage-ratios.asp) offer a buyout option at the end of the lease term.
+In general, the entity is only renting the asset although many [[leveraged leases]](https://www.investopedia.com/articles/investing/080113/understanding-leverage-ratios.asp) offer a buyout option at the end of the lease term.

 The leveraged aspect of a leveraged lease involves borrowing funds to pay for the high cost of the asset’s value.
 A leveraged lease is usually used when an entity does not have the funds to buy the asset outright nor do they necessarily want to keep the asset for a long-term.
 A leveraged lease allows a lessee to obtain a loan for the leased asset’s value during the lease term and repay the loan over the life of the lease.
 The amount needed for the loan can be lower than buying the asset outright because the lessee is only paying for a specified value associated with the length of time on the lease.